mmesiti/git-collaborative/content/commits.md

   once, and you don't want them to interfere with each other.
 - Tags are useful to mark a specific commit as important, for example a release version.
-- In Git, commits form a so-called "graph".
-Branches are tags in Git function like sticky notes that stick to specific commits.
-What this means for us is that it does not cost any significant disk space to create new branches.